 The Town of Rosendale Police Commission (PC) consists of three members-two from the public and the Town Supervisor.
 The Police Chief and a Town Board Liaison are non-voting members.
-Currently Anthony Stenta (town resident and former business owner), Joe Hafner (town resident and former RPD from the 1980s; now an assistant chief with Bloomington Fire Department), and Jeanne Walsh, the Town Supervisor.
+Currently Anthony Stenta (town resident and former business owner), Joe Hafner (town resident and former RPD from the 1980s; now the Chief with Bloomington Fire Department), and Jeanne Walsh, the Town Supervisor.

-The PC meetings are open to the public, and meeting announcements are made on the Town Website and at the Municipal building.
+The PC meetings are open to the public, and meeting announcements are made on the Town website and Town Hall.
 The PC functions as the first oversight committee for the Police.
 The Town Board serves as the second oversight committee for the RPD, especially regarding budget considerations and new hires.
-Pre-covid, the Commission met monthly.
+Pre-covid, the Commission met monthly and has started to do so again via Facebook Live.
 An emergency meeting can be called by the Town Supervisor or the Police Chief at any time.
-The Chief briefs the Commission on the functioning of the department and updates the PC on arrests, crime, response statistics, and the RPD's operations capacity (police personnel matters are discussed in executive sessions.)
+The Chief briefs the Commission on the functioning of the department and updates the PC on arrests, crime, response statistics, and the RPD's operations capacity (Police personnel matters are discussed in executive sessions.)

-In sum, this committee found that the PC is fulfilling its mandate as one layer of accountability and the Town Board as another layer of police oversight; however, improvements to enhance representation on the PC could be made.
+In sum, this committee found that the PC is fulfilling its mandate as one layer of accountability and the Town Board as another layer of Police oversight; however, improvements to enhance representation on the PC could be made.